cady-x/MyFavoriteAlbums-Documentation/csv.md

 # Working with .csv files

 MyFavoriteAlbums stores its data in .csv files.
-These documents will help teach you the basics of using .csv files, so you can personalize the existing data, or even add additional datasets to be analyzed by the software.
+This document will help teach you the basics of using .csv files, so you can personalize the existing data, or even add additional datasets to be analyzed by the software.